mizztgc/infinitas-for-linux/README.md

 This script supports the following environment variables:

-- **INFINITAS_USE_GAMESCOPE=[0|1]:** Tells the script to start the game within a gamescope session.
+- `INFINITAS_USE_GAMESCOPE`: Tells the script to start the game within a gamescope session.
 Recommended if you don't want to constantly adjust your display options to play this game.
+A value of **1** will run the Wine process through gamescope.
 Requires gamescope to be installed.

 ## INSTALLATION: